 Security and community

-The 12,000 or so British expats in Bahrain coexist harmoniously alongside people of various faiths and cultures.
+The 12,000 British expats in Bahrain coexist harmoniously with people of various faiths and cultures.
 The country is safe, peaceful, and diverse.

 Finding accommodation in Bahrain